Text Style Transfer: A Review and Experimental Evaluation

-Another line of work, which also attempted to perform TST without any content and style disentanglement, is directly editing the latent representation learned using the autoencoder-based models.
-Fig. \ref{fig:edit} shows a common framework adopted by work that edits latent representations for TST.
-Typically, the latent representation $z$ learned using an autoencoder is manipulated using various methods.
+Another line of work that attempted to perform TST without any content and style disentanglement is directly editing the latent representation learned using the autoencoder-based models.
+Fig. \ref{fig:edit} shows a common framework adopted by the work that edits latent representations for TST.
+Typically, the latent representation $\bm{z}$ learned using an autoencoder is manipulated with various methods.
+Fig.\ref{fig:edit} shows a common framework used in editing text's latent representation for TST.
+A style classifier is jointly trained with the autoencoder, where the training iteratively updates the latent representation $\bm{z}$ in the constraint space to maximize the prediction confidence score for the target attribute label of this style classifier.
+Specifically, each update is calculated based on the gradient of style classifier loss with respect to $\bm{z}$.
 The manipulated latent representation $z'$ is then input into the decoder to generate text of the target style.

-In earlier work, Mueller et al. \cite{mueller2017sequence} explored manipulating the hidden representation learned using VAE to generate sentences that contain a certain style measured using a corresponding classifier.
-However, it is interesting to note that there was no quantitative evaluation of the effectiveness of text style transfer in this earlier work.
+In earlier work, Mueller et al. \cite{mueller2017sequence} explored manipulating the hidden representation learned using VAEs to generate sentences that contain a particular style measured by a corresponding classifier.
+However, we note that there was no quantitative evaluation of the effectiveness of text style transfer in this earlier work.

 Xu et al. \cite{xu2019variational} conducted extensive experiments to investigate the latent vacancy in unsupervised learning of controllable representation when modeling text with VAEs.
-Similar to the study in \cite{mueller2017sequence}, Xu et al. studied the impact on text style when manipulating the factors in latent representation and found that if a manipulation fails at decoding accurate sentences, it is because the manipulation results in representation areas that the decoder never seen during training.
-To handle this issue, they proposed to constrain the posterior mean to a learned probability simplex and only performed manipulation within the probability simplex.
+Similar to the study in \cite{mueller2017sequence}, Xu et al. studied the impact on text style when manipulating the factors in latent representations, and both works found that when a manipulation failed to decode correct sentences, it was due to the manipulated results in representation areas that the decoder never saw during training.
+Both works proposed performing latent space manipulations within a constrained set to handle this issue.
+Specifically, \cite{mueller2017sequence} opined that the distribution of natural sequences is geometrically simple in the latent space by endowing $\bm{z}$ with their simple $N(0,\bm{I})$ prior.
+Whereas in \cite{xu2019variational} the researchers proposed constraining the posterior mean to a learned probability simplex and only perform manipulation within the probability simplex.